Posted in

 Anyway, we’re off to Southampton again for our ninth Princess cruise, visiting Iceland and Greenland (and two lesser ports) over the next sixteen nights.
 The drive down was unremarkable although we took our chances at the Dartford Crossing – thankfully it paid off, saving us at least an hour going the other way on a heavily congested M25.

 Once in Southampton, we had planned to play an escape room and have some dinner before heading back to our hotel.
-Turns out No Escape rooms are half price on Tuesday night in Southampton, so nothing was available.
+It turns out that No Escape rooms are half price on Tuesday night in Southampton, so nothing was available.
 Not even in Portsmouth, a little further down the coast.

 Top tip: No Escape rooms are half price in Southampton on a Tuesday night, so you can grab a bargain.
 Just don’t forget to book in advance.